tdhock/tdhock.github.io/_posts/2024-10-10-torch-roc-aum.md

-The goal of this post is to show how to use torch to compute ROC-AUC (classic evaluation metric for binary classification) and AUM (Area Under Min of False Positive and False Negative rates, our newly proposed surrogate loss for ROC curve optimization).
+The goal of this post is to show how to use torch to compute ROC-AUC (classic evaluation metric for binary classification) and AUM (Area Under Min of False Positive and False Negative rates, our newly Proposed surrogate loss for ROC curve optimization).